-3 Adoption Arrangements and Date
+3. Adoption Arrangements and Date

-This procedure was adopted by the Governing Body of Stone Bay School on 20th October 2020 and supersedes any previous discipline and conduct policy and procedure.
+This procedure was adopted by the Governing Body of Stone Bay School on January 2025 and supersedes any previous discipline and conduct policy and procedure.

-This policy will be reviewed by Stone Bay School every three years or earlier if there is a need.
+This policy will be reviewed by Governors every year or earlier if there is a need.
 This will involve consultation with the recognised unions where there have been material changes.

-4 Responsibilities of the School
+4. Responsibilities of the School